Explicit Sarkisov program for regular surfaces over arbitrary fields and applications: Introduction

-Several works appeared recently (cf.\ \cite{FS20a,PW22,BT22,Tan19,BM23}), where the authors investigated these wild phenomena and obtain a pretty good control in dimension two.
-Focusing on the rational case we obtain a birational rigidity result for pathological minimal del Pezzo surfaces.
+Several works appeared recently (cf.\ \cite{FS20a,PW22,BT22,Tan19,BM23}), where the authors investigated these wild phenomena and obtain a pretty good control in dimension 2.
+Focusing on the rationality problem, we obtain a birational rigidity result for pathological minimal del Pezzo surfaces, which implies the following non-rationality statement.